-His other books include How Experiments End (1987), Image and Logic (1997), Einstein’s Clocks, Poincaré’s Maps (2003), and Objectivity (with L. Daston, 2007).
-With collaborators he has organized a series of books about the cross-currents between science and other domains including, Big Science (with Bruce Hevly); The Disunity of Science (with David Stump); The Architecture of Science (with Emily Thompson); Picturing Science, Producing Art (with Caroline A. Jones); Scientific Authorship (with Mario Biagioli) and Einstein for the 21st Century (with Gerald Holton and Sylvan Schweber).
+His other books include How Experiments End (1987); Einstein’s Clocks, Poincaré’s Maps (2003); and Objectivity (with L. Daston, 2007).
+He has explored cross-currents between science and other domains including, Big Science (with B. Hevly); The Disunity of Science (with D. Stump); The Architecture of Science (with E. Thompson); Picturing Science, Producing Art (with C. A. Jones); Scientific Authorship (with M. Biagioli) and Einstein for the 21st Century (with G. Holton and S. Schweber).

-His film on the moral-political debates over the H-bomb, “Ultimate Weapon: The H-bomb Dilemma” (2000, with Pamela Hogan) has been shown frequently on the History Channel and is widely used in courses.
-With Robb Moss, he directed “Secrecy” (2008) which premiered at Sundance, and, also with Moss, recently completed “Containment” (2015, premiered at Full Frame Film Festival), about the need to guard radioactive materials for the 10,000-year future.
-Galison collaborated with South African artist William Kentridge on a multi-screen installation, “The Refusal of Time” (2012) and the chamber opera, “Refuse the Hour.”
+Galison’s film on the moral-political debates over the H-bomb, Ultimate Weapon: The H-bomb Dilemma (2000, with P. Hogan) has been broadcast frequently.
+With Robb Moss, he directed Secrecy (2008) about national security secrecy and democracy premiered at Sundance, also directed with Moss, Containment (2015, premiered which launched at Full Frame Film Festival), about the need to guard radioactive materials for the 10,000-year future.
+As dramaturg, Galison collaborated with South African artist William Kentridge on a multi-screen installation, “The Refusal of Time” (2012) and the associated chamber opera, “Refuse the Hour.”